openshift-labs/learn-katacoda/middleware/serverless/05-knative-client.md

 # Knative Client
-Knative Client is the command line utility aimed at enhancing the developer experience when doing Knative Serving and Eventing tasks.
+Knative Client is the command line utility aimed at enhancing the developer experience when doing Serverless Serving and Eventing tasks.

 At the end of this chapter you will be able to :
 - Install Knative Client
-- Create, update, list and delete Knative service
+- Create, update, list and delete Serverless service
-- Create, update, list and delete Knative service revisions
+- Create, update, list and delete Serverless service revisions
-- List Knative service routes
+- List Serverless service routes

 * Warning: Knative Client (kn) is still under aggressive development, so commands and options might change rapidly.
 As of writing the tutorial v0.12.0 was the latest version of the Knative Client*